psiace-archive/awesome-stars/README.md

 - [yaahc/eyre](https://github.com/yaahc/eyre) - A trait object based error handling type for easy idiomatic error handling and reporting in Rust applications
 - [smartcorelib/smartcore](https://github.com/smartcorelib/smartcore) - SmartCore is a comprehensive library for machine learning and numerical computing.
 The library provides a set of tools for linear algebra, numerical computing, optimization, and enables a generic, powerful yet still efficient approach to machine learning.
 - [sbstp/kubie](https://github.com/sbstp/kubie) - A more powerful alternative to kubectx and kubens
-- [Project-Dream-Weaver/pyre-http](https://github.com/Project-Dream-Weaver/pyre-http) - A fast python HTTP server inspired by japronto written in rust.
+- [litmus-web/litmus](https://github.com/litmus-web/litmus) - A fast python HTTP server inspired by japronto written in rust.
 - [rust-lang/chalk](https://github.com/rust-lang/chalk) - An implementation and definition of the Rust trait system using a PROLOG-like logic solver
 - [rust-secure-code/cargo-supply-chain](https://github.com/rust-secure-code/cargo-supply-chain) - Gather author, contributor and publisher data on crates in your dependency graph.
 - [yoshihitoh/refmt](https://github.com/yoshihitoh/refmt) - Translate data format into another one.
 Currently only JSON and YAML are available.
+- [Intsights/fastzy](https://github.com/Intsights/fastzy) - Python library for fast fuzzy search over a big file written in Rust
 - [pdeljanov/Symphonia](https://github.com/pdeljanov/Symphonia) - Pure Rust multimedia format demuxing, tag reading, and audio decoding library
 - [mstange/perfrecord](https://github.com/mstange/perfrecord) - A work in progress of a command-line profiler for macOS.
 - [petgraph/petgraph](https://github.com/petgraph/petgraph) - Graph data structure library for Rust.